Cult of personality: Syria

 One utilization of the personality cult had been to enable the Assad dynasty to downplay the rural Alawite origins of their family from public eyes.
-Images of Assad family members were installed across Syria's numerous heritage sites and monuments, to wed the dynasty with Ba'athist Syrian history.
-Murals and statues of Hafez al-Assad and Bashar al-Assad were constructed across Syrian cities, towns, villages, etc. depicting them in the costumes of medieval Bedouins or as sultans like Harun al-Rashid.
-Assadist cult of personality functioned as a psychological tool for the totalitarian regime; which attempted to claim towards the Syrian society that the Ba'athist system shall continue ruling eternally, forever, with no end.
-The Assadist cult is being dismantled following the fall of the Assad regime.
+Images of Assad family members were installed across Syria's numerous heritage sites and monuments to wed the dynasty with Ba'athist Syrian history.
+Murals and statues of Hafez al-Assad and Bashar al-Assad were constructed across Syrian cities, towns, villages, etc., depicting them in the costumes of medieval Bedouins or as sultans like Harun al-Rashid.
+Assadist cult of personality functioned as a psychological tool for the totalitarian regime, which attempted to claim to the Syrian society that the Ba'athist system shall continue ruling eternally.

+After the fall of the Assad regime in December 2024, Syria’s Constitutional Declaration in March 2025 criminalized public support for the former Assad regime.